Michael Peace is at t Read more [...]

 Beyond the garden chapel a flight of stairs leads up to the new office space where all the organising and administration takes place out of the way of the public, along with a kitchen and relaxing area for staff to take their meals.
 Simon and Michael both have a desk here – there’s no separate office for the business owners – everyone works alongside each other in earshot of each other in a comradely, communal way.
 Debbie, who also covers on reception occasionally, has recently joined the business to look after the accounts, freeing the funeral directors to concentrate on the business of looking after the funerals.

 Downstairs, the mortuary has plenty of fridge space and an additional cold room adjacent to the embalming area where Alistair takes care of any bodies requiring embalming.
-Ali recently completed his embalming qualification and has taken over from the trade embalmer previously used.
 He combines this with fitting and lining the coffins and helping out on funerals along with the other funeral assistants, Martin, Tony and Lee and part time bearers Mike and Bryan.
 The company vehicles are housed in an adjacent garage – the Mercedes hearse and two limousines along with a Ford Galaxy, a private ambulance and a small van used for carrying out ash interments.
 The vehicles are important to Cheaters – “They portray the excellent service we provide,” says Michael, “They are the first glimpse of what the mourners at the funeral will see, it is important that they feel the person who has died is being given the best.”

 Outside of work, both Simon and Michael have other loves – Simon’s is farming.
 “I’m a frustrated farmer,” he says with a wry smile.
 He lives with his wife on a small farm a few miles from the business, where he keeps cattle and sheep and enjoys buying and selling his livestock.
 “Ah yes, the cows,” said Lizzie, “They’re always getting out!
 We are used to phone calls to tell Simon his cows are out again, and the guys have to go off and round them up!”

 Michael’s love of sports has led him to play cricket and rugby for local teams, with golf being a less injury-prone addition to his skills.
 He enjoys walking and cycling and any countryside pursuits when he has the time.
-The birth of his daughter in 2016 has introduced new family pastimes, and he is obviously a really devoted dad.
-She won’t be an automatic fourth generation funeral director when she grows up though, Michael’s determined she will make her own choices in life.
-It’s hard to see how she won’t want to follow in the footsteps of her great grandfather, grandfather and father though.
-They have created a wonderful, warm, family centred funeral directing business that is firmly ensconced in the community around it.
-That would be hard to surpass as a choice of working environment.
+The arrival of his daughter and son has introduced new family pastimes, and he is obviously a really devoted dad.
+“I try really hard not to take work home with me when I finish for the day,” he says.

 In 2017 A H Cheater opened a small branch in North Baddesley to provide a more personal service to the community and surrounding villages.
 Bereaved families are looked after by Graham Lusty who joined the company in 2011 after service in the Royal Marines.
 Graham served on tours to both Iraq and Afghanistan over 8 years.
 The new and modern premises in North Baddesley has a private chapel of rest and sufficient parking for clients.
 Graham works closely with the team in Romsey to provide a personal service and continue the Peace family’s traditions.